toji/webgpu-gltf-case-study/index.md

 });
 ```

-You may notice that this doesn't account for glTF's `"MASK"` blend mode, but we'll get to that in a bit.

-Otherwise, that's the entirity of the changes we need to make to the pipelines to support materials!
+That's the entirity of the changes we need to make to the pipelines to support these materials!
 The rest of the material values will be communicated either via bind groups or shader changes.

 <details markdown=block>
   <summary markdown=span><b>A note on transparent surface ordering</b></summary>
   One you start rendering models with alpha blending, you're bound to start seeing some artifacts due to the order the geometry is rendered in.
-In short: If transparent geometry is rendered before something that should appear behind it, depth testing may cull away that geometry leaving a hole when you look at it through the transparent surface.
+In short: If transparent geometry is rendered before something that should appear behind it depth testing may cull it away, leaving a hole when you look through the transparent surface.

   Traditionally the way to handle this is to render all opaque surfaces first, then render all transparent surfaces sorted back-to-front from the camera's point of view.
-This still isn't perfect, though, as you could have very large transparent meshes that don't sort trivailly.
+This still isn't perfect, though, as you could have very large transparent meshes that don't sort trivially.

   There's also newer methods for [order-independent transparancy](https://en.wikipedia.org/wiki/Order-independent_transparency) that typically involve storing data about transparent surfaces in intermediate render targets and resolving them in the correct order as a post process.
 These can achive good results but are more expense in terms of both rendering and memory usage and typically not favored for performance sensitive applications like games, especially on mobile GPUs.